 That is not Jamaica or Jamaicans, whether it’s from our largely African heritage, years of slavery that needed to be unbound, the impact of too much rum and sun and sand and sea.
 We love fun and brashness.
 We love music and wild public display.
 We love to show off our bodies–though some really ought to stay covered up.
 We have super egos (“No one is better than me”).
 We’re happy to be considered inferior, because we believe we are superior, and we will try to show doubters they are wrong.
 We have a great landscape, from almost every position you care to look, especially from the air.
 We don’t have a lot of skyscrapers, thank God.
 We have a lot of bad people, who seem to have no conscience, but they are much fewer than the really good and thoughtful people.

 I’ve visited Singapore, and I liked it.
 I stayed with English, Singaporean Chinese and Malay friends.
 It was only a week, but I saw a lot and experienced a lot, formally and informally.
 The food was truly fabulous.
 I’m sad that I have not been back.
 I could live there, for the order and cleanliness that surrounds everything, much like in Switzerland.
 But, give me Jamaica any day.
 I grew up accustomed to seeing goats on the roadside, and whenever I drive around nothing seems more normal than the simplicity of goats grazing wherever they may be in town or country.
 I hate litter, and stand gobsmacked when I see gullies strewn with styrofoam boxes and plastic bottles or other garbage.
 I laugh at the reckless bravado shown by young people hanging out of the back of a truck flying along a dusty road, and hope that they don’t come to any harm, but hanker for a lift up to get in there with them.
 I love the mayhem of a market or a busy street in Jamaica.
 Wares and wears for sale.
 What can you say when a man waves a pair of huge bloomers in the air and yells “Briefs and panties for sale!”?
 Stephen Stills had it right, “Love the one you’re with“.
-That my be easier that trying to be what you’re not and perhaps feeling the need to adopt Stephen Covey’s principles.

 So, today, with its tarnished self on stage, Jamaica can try to love itself for what it is, and give itself a big kiss.
 Who knows, this ugly frog may still turn out to be a handsome prince 🙂